 We are hiring a live-in nanny.
 How do you figure her room and board for tax purposes?

-In general, the Internal Revenue Service (see §119(a)) allows you to exclude from income the value of meals and lodging furnished by the employer to a nanny or household worker provided the following conditions are met:
+In general, the Internal Revenue Service (see §119(a)) allows you to exclude from income the value of meals and lodging furnished by the employer when hiring a live-in nanny or household worker (nanny room and board), provided the following conditions are met:

-- Meals and lodging (room/board) must be furnished on the business premises (the family’s home),
+- Meals and lodging (room and board) must be furnished on the business premises (the family’s home),

 - Must be furnished for the employer’s convenience (eg. she cannot leave the home for lunch when on duty), and